Oxegen 2010: VIP guests

 Beyoncé Knowles accompanied her partner, Jay-Z, who performed at the festival.
 She landed her private jet at Dublin Airport, before driving to Punchestown in her car.
-She watched her lover perform from the side of the stage.
+She watched her husband perform from the side of the stage.
 Members of the Newcastle United football team, who were training nearby, also popped in.

 Ian Dempsey attended to watch his son Evan perform with his band The Capitals.

 Rugby players Jamie Heaslip, Luke Fitzgerald, Tommy Bowe and Cian Healy were invited onto the stage to create extra noise during the final song by Mumford & Sons, called "The Cave".

 Also seen at Oxegen 2010 were actress Rachel McAdams, and Westlife member Mark Feehily.

 Crime

 Instant illegal substance detection was deployed again in 2010, having first been used in 2009.
 For the first time authorities used Facebook to warn festival goers away from illegal substances as the festival approached.

 There was a new event control room featuring more than 100 security cameras at the festival.

 Vuvuzelas were a common feature of Oxegen 2010.
 They were on sale at the festival site for €10.
 Joe Griffin of The Irish Times compared the sound of the instruments to "a plague of hornets" and "a dying goose honking its final honk".

 More than 200 gardaí attended Oxegen 2010.
 They said there was "very little trouble" to be had at the festival, with only minor offences reported.
 These included some drug seizures.
 Total arrests: 125, public order offences (38), thefts (35), drug dealing (27), drunken driving (16), assaults (5), driving offences (4), drug seizures (360).

 One man was stabbed at the festival, but later reports showed he made a full recovery.

-The garda was run over and hurt his head after a car failed to stop at a checkpoint at 01:30 on the Sunday (11 July).
+A garda was run over and hurt his head after a car failed to stop at a checkpoint at 01:30 on the Sunday (11 July).
 The car was later located and the driver was severely dealt with by authorities.